Dissoi logoi

-Dissoi logoi (Greek δισσοὶ λόγοι, "contrasting arguments") is a rhetorical exercise of unknown authorship, most likely dating to just after the Peloponnesian War (431–404 BC) based on comments within the exercise's text.
+The Dissoi logoi (Greek δισσοὶ λόγοι, "contrasting arguments") is a text, a rhetorical exercise of unknown authorship, most likely dating to just after the Peloponnesian War (431–404 BC) based on comments within.
 The exercise is intended to help an individual gain deeper understanding of an issue by forcing them to consider it from the angle of their opponent, which may serve either to strengthen their argument or to help the debaters reach compromise.

 Dating and authorship

 The composition date of the work is unknown; scholars have historically looked to the text itself for clues as to its origin, a method that produces only ambiguous results at best.
 The work is largely written in the Doric dialect, but contains small examples of the Attic and Ionian dialects as well.
 One possible clue as to the date of the work is the mention of the offspring of Polyclitus, a well-known Greek sculptor.
 In the Dissoi Logoi (section 6.8), it is stated that Polyclitus taught his son (singular) virtue, or ἀρετή.
 However, in Protagoras 328c, the usually attentive Plato claims Polyclitus to have in fact two sons, not just one.
 The Protagoras dramatic events are conventionally dated to between 429 and 422 BC, so either one of the authors made a mistake in listing the genealogy of Polyclitus, or the Dissoi Logoi was written before Polyclitus had another son, thus dating it to before the 420s BC.
 Another interesting reference possibly dating the text is its mention of a victory of Sparta over Athens and her allies in section 1.8.
 At face value, most tend to accept this as a reference to the Peloponnesian War, and thus claim that the Dissoi Logoi must have been written after this war's terminal date, 404 BC.
 While this is most probably true, it is by no means sure, because there are other instances of Spartan victory over Athens which add uncertainty to this dating, such as the Battle of Tanagra in 457 BC.
 Thus the Dissoi Logoi is generally dated to between the 5th and early 4th centuries BC.